 Save Most with Solar

-Instead, you own your power, which wipes out your power bill while raising the value of your home 3-5% on average.
+Instead, you own your power and wipe out your power bill.
+All while also raising the value of your home 3-5% on average!

 While solar is definitely more of an investment than switching to LED light bulbs, the savings make up for it with the average home with solar saving $1,450 a year on power costs.